mmokross/comments_highlighter/README.md

 # Comments Highlighter

 This plugin allows creating custom highlighting for commented lines and language keyword.
-Commented lines highlighting is supported for any language, highlighting of language keywords supports Java, Kotlin, C/C++/ObjectiveC and C# (for example, highlight "public" keyword).
+Commented lines highlighting is supported for any language, highlighting of language keywords supports Java, Kotlin, PHP, C/C++/ObjectiveC and C# ( for example, highlight "public" keyword).
 Plugin has possibility to define custom user tokens for commented line highlighting.

 ## How to add comment highlighting token or language keyword